district-labs/web3-sets/apps/docs/pages/architecture/conditions.md

 ```

 ### ID
-Unique identifier using the a URN pattern (e.x. condition:identification:property).
+Unique identifier using the URN pattern (e.x. condition:identification:property).

 ### Entity ID (eid)
-Target entity id to run condition condition operations on.
+Target entity id to run condition operations on.

 ### Operations
 Logic branch operations for conditions and other rules.